Google Pixel 4a review: A Nexus phone by any other name

 Software, performance, battery life

-I can imagine the Pixel team citing an academic paper on the psychology of visual space in software design when doing something like designing the thickness of an icon's drop shadow.
+I can imagine the Pixel team citing a scientific paper on the psychology of visual space in software design when doing something like designing the thickness of an icon's drop shadow.

 When I use a Pixel phone, I feel like a lot of little things—touch targets, menu layouts, animation speeds, gesture sensitivity, haptics— receive a level of attention to detail most Android phone makers really don't seem to care to indulge.
 Google is, after all, a software company, and a successful one.
 It creates products which have to be used by billions of people; Gmail and Google Docs are the gold standards in cloud email and word processing, respectively, to say nothing of Search or Chrome.
 I think that software-first philosophy has long bled into Google's smartphones—since the Nexus days, even—but Pixel has allowed Google to make it a part of a real business initiative with real stakes.
 This isn't simply "copying the iPhone" I'm talking about, it's that Google takes very seriously the processes and sciences of user interface and user experience.